Healthdirect Free Australian health advice you can count on.

 How are chest infections treated?

-If you have a chest infection, you can look after yourself by:
+If you have a chest infection, you can look after yourself or your child by:

 Can chest infections be prevented?

-• washing your hands with soapy water after coughing, sneezing and using tissues
+• wash your hands with soapy water after coughing, sneezing and using tissues

-• covering your mouth when you cough or sneeze, and dispose of used tissues in the rubbish bin straight away
+• cover your mouth when you cough or sneeze and put used tissues in the bin straight away

-• not attending work, school or day care while feeling unwell
+• don't go to work, school or day care while feeling unwell

 Learn more here about the development and quality assurance of healthdirect content.